sutunam/mage-patch/README.md

         command.
 If you use the magic '_' value, the patch will be executed by the owner of the Magento directory, using sudo or su command.
     --config URL
-    	Specify $url of the config.json.
+    	Specify URL of the config.json.
 Default is https://raw.githubusercontent.com/sutunam/mage-patch/master/config.json
-    --patches patch-name...
+    --patches patch-name,...
         Restrict the list of the patch to be applied to one or more patch-name, separated by comma.
 The patch-names are listed in the config.json.
     --continueOnError 1|0 (default 0)
         Continue applying patch even if an error is returned by a patch.
+    --dryRun (1|0) (default 0)
+        Do not apply any patch.
+Only find Magento version and check that the patches can be downloaded (actualy it download them and remove them).
 ```

 ## Examples